kubedb/website/content/docs/v2025.8.31/guides/README.md

 - [ClickHouse](/docs/v2025.8.31/guides/clickhouse/README).
 Shows how to manage ClickHouse using KubeDB.
 - [Druid](/docs/v2025.8.31/guides/druid/README).
 Shows how to manage Druid using KubeDB.
 - [Elasticsearch](/docs/v2025.8.31/guides/elasticsearch/README).
 Shows how to manage Elasticsearch & OpenSearch using KubeDB.
+- [FerretDB](/docs/v2025.8.31/guides/ferretdb/README).
+Shows how to manage FerretDB using KubeDB.
+- [Hazelcast](/docs/v2025.8.31/guides/hazelcast/README).
+Shows how to manage Hazelcast using KubeDB.
+- [Ignite](/docs/v2025.8.31/guides/ignite/README).
+Shows how to manage Ignite using KubeDB.
 - [Kafka](/docs/v2025.8.31/guides/kafka/README).
 Shows how to manage Kafka using KubeDB.
-- [FerretDB](/docs/v2025.8.31/guides/ferretdb/README).
-Shows how to manage FerretDB using KubeDB.
 - [MariaDB](/docs/v2025.8.31/guides/mariadb).
 Shows how to manage MariaDB using KubeDB.
 - [Memcached](/docs/v2025.8.31/guides/memcached/README).
 Shows how to manage Memcached using KubeDB.
 - [Microsoft SQL Server](/docs/v2025.8.31/guides/mssqlserver/README).
 Shows how to manage Microsoft SQL Server using KubeDB.